minprog/app-studio/40 Guided/40 Journal/content.md

 ## Write the insert method

 - First, link the confirmation button in the `InputActivity` to a new method called `addEntry` through its onClick attribute.
-- In the database class, add a public method `insert()` which accepts an `Entry` object as its parameter.
+- In the database class, add a public method `insert()` which accepts a `JournalEntry` object as its parameter.
 - In that method, open a connection to the database (see the instructions for select all), and create a new `ContentValues` object.
 Use the `put` method to add values for `title`, `content` and `mood`.
 Then, call `insert` on the database connection, passing in the right parameters (`nullColumnHack` may simply be `null`).

 > The [ContentValues](https://developer.android.com/reference/android/content/ContentValues.html) class offers an easy way to bind values to columns for SQLite.
 It also prevents user input from directly appearing in the SQL string unescaped and unchecked, making your application less vulnerable to SQL injection.